 The Feasibility of Renewable Green Hydrogen project will conduct and assess the feasibility of producing renewable hydrogen and ammonia at Dyno Nobel’s existing facility in Moranbah, Queensland.

-As part of its plan to simultaneously increase production while reducing C02 emissions, Dyno Nobel is investigating options to substitute renewable hydrogen for natural gas as feedstock to the ammonia manufacturing process.
+The Feasibility of Renewable Green Hydrogen project led by Dyno Nobel aims to simultaneously increase production while reducing C02 emissions.
+Dyno Nobel hopes to achieve this by investigating options to substitute renewable hydrogen for natural gas as feedstock to the ammonia manufacturing process.

 - system design parameters